virtualagc/virtualagc/Tools/disassemblerAGC/README.md

 You'll notice that all four of the subroutines I mentioned now appear among the "special" ones, which normally wouldn't be the case.

 By the way, I should mention that *only* special subroutines that are in fixed-fixed memory can be used as labels in flexible operands at the present time.
 Thus although `BLANKDSP` and `NVSUB` are shown here as having been found, the disassembler doesn't actually treat them as being special.
 On the other hand, `JAMPROC` and `JAMTERM` are in fixed-fixed memory, and the disassembler treats them just like any other special subroutine.

+#Example: Comanche 72 Module B2<a name="Comanche072B2"></a>

+Here's a worked-out example for the following scenario:  We have the dump of rope module B2 for Comanche 72 (Apollo 13 CM), in the form of a partial `--bin --hardware` file.
+There are a total of 6 rope modules, B1 through B6, each of which contains 6 memory banks:

+  * B1 = banks 00 through 05
+  * B2 = banks 06 through 13 (octal)
+  * B3 = banks 14 through 21
+  * B4 = banks 22 through 27
+  * B5 = banks 30 through 35
+  * B6 = banks 36 through 43

+But we only have module B2.

+The closest AGC software version to Comanche 72 for which we actually have source code is Comanche 55, though there is also [*very* partially (incomplete) reconstructed code for Comanche 67https://github.com/virtualagc/virtualagc/issues/1140](URL), and we do have [engineering drawing 2021153](https://archive.org/details/apertureCardBox467Part2NARASW_images/page/n91/mode/1up?view=theater), which lists all of the memory bank checksums for Comanche 55, 67, and 72.
+If any of those of Comanche 72 matched those of Comanche 55 or 67, perhaps we could import those memory banks to supplement module B2.

+Alas, there's no agreement between the checksums of Comanche 55 and Comanche 72.
+On the other hand, there is agreement of several memory banks between Comanche 67 and 72, namely:  00, 02, 03, 05, 33, 35.
+The question would then be, Are those any of the banks in Comanche 67 which are believed to have already been reconstructed?
+The possibly-correctly reconstructed banks of Comanche 67 are:  00, 02, 03, 41.

+To summarize all of that, the Comanche 72 material we have to work with is:

+  * (Possibly) Bank 00 of the Comanche 67 reconstruction.
+  * (Possibly) Bank 02 of the Comanche 67 reconstruction.
+  * (Possibly) Bank 03 of the Comanche 67 reconstruction.
+  * Bank 06 of the Comanche 72 module B2 dump.
+  * Bank 07 of the Comanche 72 module B2 dump.
+  * Bank 10 of the Comanche 72 module B2 dump.
+  * Bank 11 of the Comanche 72 module B2 dump.
+  * Bank 12 of the Comanche 72 module B2 dump.
+  * Bank 13 of the Comanche 72 module B2 dump.

+So our first step would seem to be to create a *full* `--bin --hardware` file, in which data from the memory banks just mentioned appear at the proper places, while the remainder of the space is filled with 00000 (plus parity=0), which would indicate unused positions in the rope.